Skip to main content

 To find your nearest Virgin Money branch and check our opening hours, visit virginmoney.com/branch-finder

 Nationwide’s members and their views are at the heart of the products and services it creates.
 Nationwide’s Member Voice is a way for members to have their say and make sure their voices are heard.
 Members take part in discussions, surveys and interviews to help shape Nationwide’s products and services.
-You’ll be able to ask to join Member Voice from 2 April 2026.
+You can ask to join Member Voice from 2 April 2026.

 Nationwide sometimes brings out member exclusive offers.
-For example, in 2025, Nationwide members benefited from a market leading Member Exclusive Bond as well as a member exclusive current account switching offer.
+For example, in 2025, Nationwide members benefited from a market leading Member Exclusive Bond.
 These benefits are subject to additional eligibility criteria beyond having a current account, savings or mortgage with us.

 A share of Nationwide’s profits